trynmaps/open-data-day/README.md

 ## Challenge 1: Calculating bus stops

 Our raw data -- the location of each bus at each point in time -- isn't terribly useful by itself.
-Our first task was to turn this raw data into
+Our first task was to turn this raw data into a dataset of when each bus reached each stop (e.g. when did bus #123 on route 14 reach 9th & Market?)

+We've developed a processing algorithm to calculate the bus stops, but we challenge you to do better.
+You'll have access to the 230 MB of raw data and our algorithm.
+Can you find a better way to compute stops?

+> Note: